bhrmdgr/firebase_blog/README.md

 ## 🚀 Features

-- User registration and login
+- User registration and login.
-- Creating and viewing blog posts
+- Creating and viewing blog posts.
-- Firebase Firestore integration for real-time database
+- Firebase Firestore integration for real-time database.
-- Firebase Authentication
+- Firebase Authentication.
-- Clean and minimal UI design
+- Clean and minimal UI design.

 ## 🛠️ Technologies Used